munificent/craftinginterpreters/book/local-variables.md

 ^code begin-scope

 In order to "create" a scope, all we do is increment the current depth.
-This is certainly much faster than jlox which allocated an entire new HashMap for each one.
+This is certainly much faster than jlox, which allocated an entire new HashMap for each one.
 Given `beginScope()`, you can probably guess what `endScope()` does.

 ^code end-scope